A-Z Index

 1. Outdoor settings should be prioritized for communal dining and activities whenever practical, and especially during an outbreak.
 Otherwise, indoor communal dining and group activities may also occur.

-2. As per Table 1, residents participating in group activities and communal dining must wear well-fitting face masks when not actively eating or drinking for the duration of the outbreak and through 14 days after the outbreak has been closed, regardless of resident vaccination status and regardless of LA County’s CDC Hospital Admission Level.
+2. As per Table 1, residents participating in group activities and communal dining must wear well-fitting face masks when not actively eating or drinking for the duration of the outbreak and through 14 days after the outbreak has been closed, regardless of resident vaccination status.

 3. On a case-by-case basis, Public Health may direct a facility to temporarily suspend all communal dining and activities for all residents regardless of COVID status, vaccination status, both indoors and outdoors, to assist with outbreak investigation/management.
 This should be very rare.
 The facility must have documented communication with their Public Health contact with this recommendation including an anticipated date to resume communal dining and activities.